Vijaya9418/HMI/README.md

 **What is boot animation?**

-It is the animation screen or the splash screen when we start the emulator.
+It is the animation screen or the splash screen when we start the emulator. in this we write 6-7 steps which are in numberic form and add the animation file in the same folder and compress it, then we run some commands for boot animation.

+**what is system services?**

+system services acts as a bridge between the harware abstraction layer and applications. for example:- when we take pictures through the camera we communicate through the system services to the camera hardware drivers.

+There are manily tow types of system servers:-

+1.Media server.
+2. System server.